wyattgill9/rawgrep/README.md

 ## Why is `rawgrep` the fastest?

 - `rawgrep` reads files DIRECTLY from your partition, completely bypassing the filesystem.
-- `rawgrep` is cache-friendly and zero-copy, simply streaming through your device and outputting the matches (in tunned batches, for the smoothness, of course).
+- `rawgrep` is cache-friendly and zero-copy, simply streaming through your device and outputting the matches (in tuned batches, for the smoothness, of course).

 ## Installation